Iran warns U.S., Israel of revenge after parade attack

 The Guards could put on a show of strength by firing missiles at opposition groups operating in Iraq or Syria that may be linked to the militants who staged the attack.

-They are also likely to enforce a tight security policy in Khuzestan province, arresting any perceived domestic opponents including civil rights activists.
+Iran’s Ground Force General Nozar Nemati was quoted as saying by Mizan news agency that “the agents behind this attack are identified and will be published at the appropriate time.”

-Reporting by Bozorgmehr Sharafedin; Editing by Michael Georgy and Alison Williams
+Reporting by Bozorgmehr Sharafedin; Editing by Michael Georgy, Alison Williams, William Maclean